junseongwoo/CV_Flask_WebModel/README.md

-# OpenCV_Flask_WebModel
+# Computer Vision_Flask_WebModel
-Creating a web model using opencv and flask
+Creating a Vision web model using opencv and flask